miku/microblob/docs/microblob.md

 DESCRIPTION
 -----------

-microblob serves documents from a file over HTTP.
+microblob serves JSON documents from a single file over HTTP.
 It finds and keeps the offsets and lengths of the documents in a small embedded key-value store.
-When a key is looked up, it will lookup the offset and length in the embedded key-value store and then read the region directly from the file.
+When a key is requested, it will lookup the offset and length in the key-value store, seek to the offset and read from the file.

-Performance will be dependent on how much of the original file can be kept in the operating systems' page cache.
+Performance will depend on how much of the file can be kept in the operating systems' page cache.

-You can move data into the buffer cache with a simple cat(1) to null(4):
+You can move data into the page cache with a simple cat(1) to null(4):

   `cat` *blobfile* `> /dev/null`

 microblob can be updated via HTTP while running.
-Concurrent updates are not supported, but won't cause errors, just block.
+Concurrent updates are not
+supported: they do not cause errors, just block.
 After a successful update, the new documents are appended to the *blobfile*.
-The store is append-only.
+At the moment microblob is append-only.

+The use case for microblob is the create-once, update-never case.
+A newline delimited JSON file with 120M documents and a filesize of 130G can be servable in 40 minutes, which amounts to 50k documents/s or 55M/s sustained inserts.

 OPTIONS
 -------